ethangclark/r2v/README.md

 const state = State('userState', {
   users: [] as Array<User>,

-  // rvu stores the result of this after it's called once,
+  // r2v stores the result of this after it's called once,
   // and only ever recalculates it if `state.users` changes,
   // which makes it very efficient activeUsers() {